 Xue Mo is a contemporary painter born in Inner Mongolia.
-She studied at Ximon Normal School, Art Department and got her Bachelor on Fine Arts, from Meitan Normal College.
+She studied at Ximon Normal School, Art Department, and got her Bachelor on Fine Arts, from Meitan Normal College.
 Xue Mo is internationally acclaimed for her subjects that represent female beauty.
 Her portraits are described as “Chinese Renaissance”, or “Medici alike portraiture”.
-Her artworks and early portraiture deeply affected by culture, tradition and the structure of nature, exploring the human figure in a relationship with history and land.
-Her artworks were featured in several exhibitions at key galleries and museums all around the world, just for mention Australia, Singapore, the United States, Hong Kong, etc … She lives and works in Beijing, China.
+Her artworks and early portraiture deeply affected by culture, tradition, and the structure of nature, exploring the human figure in a relationship with history and land.
+Her artworks were featured in several exhibitions at key galleries and museums all around the world, just to mention Australia, Singapore, the United States, Hong Kong, etc … She lives and works in Beijing, China.

 How and when did you get into painting?
 How did you discover your painting vocation?

-On a break between my college graduation, and before starting training as a teacher, I took a holiday back in my home town in Inner Mongolia and painted a few of my portrait pieces.
+On a break between my college graduation, and before starting training as a teacher, I took a holiday back in my hometown in Inner Mongolia and painted a few of my portrait pieces.
 I found great enjoyment in being a self-employed artist.
 This was in 1996, the year I started my artistic career.

 Who influenced you as a person and as an artist?

 My father, a Chinese doctor, is a huge inspiration to me.
 His many boxes with different plants and herbs have always fascinated me.
 He is also a real nature lover.

 Xue Mo’s artwork highlights the inherent beauty of the women from her homeland

 Is there an art movement from the past or an artist that you love in particular?

 Italian Renaissance.
 I love their enthusiasm for detail while staying close to basic structures.